 Procedure for gene test results

 The gene test results from patients and relatives participating in the study will not be given to the study centres, and will therefore not be available for discussion with the patients and relatives participating.
 Clinicians may wish to organise an NHS based test or referrals in the normal way, if they consider this appropriate for their patient.
 This might be, for example, in a patient with a very strong family history of Parkinson’s disease and/or young onset Parkinson’s disease where it may be considered by the treating clinician appropriate for discussion about gene test results, with the appropriate counselling usually involving the available genetic services at the hospital site.
 Such consideration will be on a case by case basis by the principal investigator or clinician responsible for the patient’s care.
 In such circumstances, an additional blood sample should be taken and sent through local channels for testing.
 We still wish such patients to participate in the PRoBaND study, as we consider the additional information from the study processes of PRoBaND will enhance our knowledge of PD and genetic mechanisms.

+Years 6 to 9 Extension – procedure for gene test results

+Patients and siblings whose baseline gene test is indicative of a potentially significant mutation or variation will be given the option to be notified of this, and to be referred for NHS genetic counselling and/or an NHS gene test.

 5.0 DATA MANAGEMENT AND STATISTICS